 6. Build your community with the Atkinson Centre for Mature and Part-time Students (ACMAPS)

 Find out more about the services available to you and tips for transfer students.
-ACMAPS offers targeted sessions for mature and transfer students during orientation week and also transition sessions throughout the year.
+ACMAPS offers targeted sessions for mature and transfer students during orientation week in the fall and also transition sessions throughout the year.
 They’re a great opportunity to meet other students sharing similar experiences.

-Check out the ACMAPS website for orientation and transition session details.
+Check out the ACMAPS website for mature student orientation and transition session details.
+For all other orientation information, including winter orientation, visit York's orientation webpage.